How to Tell If You Qualify for Disability Tax Credits

 Cumulative Effects of Significant Restrictions

-It is not completely uncommon that a person can be eligible for the Disability Tax Credit even when they do not meet the criteria for being blind or markedly restricted or in any one area.
+It is not completely uncommon that a person can be eligible for the Disability Tax Credit even when they do not meet the criteria for being blind or markedly restricted in any one area.

 In some cases, the cumulative effects of the disability can count in the following way (definitions set by the Canada Revenue Agency):

 • Due to your impairment, you are significantly restricted when completing more than one basic activity required for daily living.
-Or, your vision is significantly restricted and you possess another impairment that also affects the completion of basic activities – even with the aid of therapy, medicine or other possible devices.
+Or, your vision is significantly restricted and you possess another impairment that also affects the completion of basic activities – even with the aid of therapy, medicine, or other possible devices.

-• These restrictions must exist all together, and must exist the majority of the time.
+• These restrictions must exist all together and must exist the majority of the time.

 • The cumulative effect of these multiple restrictions is seen as equivalent to being markedly restricted in any one of the basic activities of daily life.